Ocumus/VMRC/README.md

 Python3

+VMware Player for Linux https://www.vmware.com/products/player

+pyvmomi package

 pip - if you want auto-installation of needed packages

-pyvmomi package

 Currently tested on Ubuntu, but should work on other distros.